Prudence Crandall: Public backlash

-In response to the new school, a committee of four prominent white men in the town, Rufus Adams, Daniel Frost Jr., Andrew Harris, and Richard Fenner, attempted to convince Crandall that her school for young women of color would be detrimental to the safety of the white people in the town of Canterbury.
+In response to the new school, a committee of four prominent white men in the town, Rufus Adams, Daniel Frost Jr., Andrew Harris, and Richard Fenner, attempted to convince Crandall that her school for young women of color would be detrimental to the safety of the white people Canterbury.
 Frost claimed that the boarding school would encourage "social equality and intermarriage of whites and blacks."
 To this, her response was "Moses had a black wife."

 At first, citizens of Canterbury protested the school and then held town meetings "to devise and adopt such measures as would effectually avert the nuisance, or speedily abate it."
 The town response escalated into warnings, threats, and acts of violence against the school.
 Crandall was faced with great local opposition, and her detractors had no plans to back down.

-On May 24, 1833, the Connecticut legislature passed a "Black Law", which prohibited a school from teaching African-American students from outside the state without town permission.
+On May 24, 1833, the Connecticut legislature passed a "Black Law", which prohibited a school from teaching African American students from outside the state without town permission.
 In July, Crandall was arrested and placed in the county jail for one night—she refused to be bonded out, as she wished the public to know she was being jailed.
 (A Vermont newspaper reported it under the headline "Shame on Connecticut".)
 The next day she was released under bond to await her trial.

-Under the Black Law, the townspeople refused any amenities to the students or Crandall, closing their shops and meeting houses to them, although they were welcomed at Prudence's Baptist church, in neighboring Plainfield.
+Under the Black Law, the townspeople refused any amenities to the students or Crandall, closing their shops and meeting houses to them, although they were welcomed at Prudence's Baptist church in neighboring Plainfield.
 Stage drivers refused to provide them with transportation, and the town doctors refused to treat them.
 Townspeople poisoned the school's well—its only water source—with animal feces, and prevented Crandall from obtaining water from other sources.
-Not only did Crandall and her students receive backlash, but her father was also insulted and threatened by the citizens of Canterbury.
-Although she faced extreme difficulties, Crandall continued to teach the young women of color which angered the community even further.
+Not only did Crandall and her students suffer from the backlash, her father was insulted and threatened by the citizens of Canterbury.
+Crandall continued to teach the young women of color, which angered the community even further.

-Crandall's students also suffered.
+The white adults also focused on their anger on Crandall's students.
 Ann Eliza Hammond, a 17-year-old student, was arrested; however, with the help of local abolitionist Samuel J. May, she was able to post a bail bond.
 Some $10,000 was raised through collections and donations.